toolleeo/cli-apps/README.md

 Programs to specifically deal audio/video files.

 * [BadaBoomBooks](https://github.com/WirlyWirly/BadaBoomBooks) - Quickly organize audiobooks using a terminal and web-browser.
+* [catnip](https://github.com/sweetbbak/catnip) - An Image picker using pure bash (C and Go version in the works) and kittys icat and Chafa's Sixel protocol.
+* [CreateVideoMeme](https://github.com/hache0099/CreateMemeVideo) - Bash tool to add captions to the top of videos.
 * [cTune](https://github.com/An7ar35/ctune) - A ncurses based internet radio player written in C for Linux.
 * [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
 * [ffmpeg](https://ffmpeg.org/) - The Swiss knife of video editing from the command line.
+* [FFMPerative](https://github.com/remyxai/FFMPerative) - Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits in natural language.
 * [ffscreencast](https://github.com/cytopia/ffscreencast) - A ffmpeg screencast with video overlay and multi monitor support.
 * [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing Youtube audio and video.
 * [lotc](https://github.com/ranelpadon/lord-of-the-clips) - (Lord Of The Clips) Video downloader, trimmer, and merger using the terminal.
 Supports YouTube, Facebook, Reddit, Twitter, etc. Downloads/trims at multiple points.
 Merges multiple clips.